roverxio/toadplatform/README.md

-# roverx-rpc

-This is an implementation for ERC-4337 and test cases in foundry to test the contracts involved.
+# Toad Wallet System (based on ERC-4337)

+##Background
+ERC-4337 is the Ethereum community's first attempt to simply the wallet experience for users coming more familiar "web2 way of life".
+E-mail login and authorisation is a de-facto - if not, almost a standard across mobile/web applications.
+Web3 "sign-in" and authorisation is based on private keys that has properties that make it impenetrable (until now), but are also known to be unwieldy, hard to manage making them cumbersome.

+#Components
+## Toad Relay
+ The Toad Relay is currently a component residing with the Bundler but will soon be extracted as a separate component in the near future.
+ Refer to the Bundler section for now.
 ## Bundler
-Bundler is a simple rust project that exposes REST APIs and acts as a relayer to [ERC4337](https://eips.ethereum.org/EIPS/eip-4337#rpc-methods-eth-namespace) (Account Abstraction via Entry Point Contract specification).
+Bundler is a component being built as per the [ERC4337](https://eips.ethereum.org/EIPS/eip-4337#rpc-methods-eth-namespace) (Account Abstraction via Entry Point Contract specification).
+Bundler is a Rust based implementation that exposes REST APIs and also acts as a Relayer.
-It uses actix for the REST APIs and an sqlite database for storing wallet deployment state and the salt.
-Rust version: `rustc 1.71.0 (8ede3aae2 2023-07-12)`
+It uses Actix web framework to expose REST APIs.
+MSRP: `rustc 1.71.0 (8ede3aae2 2023-07-12)`

+##Contracts
+###Smart Contract Wallet
+Smart Contract Wallet (SCW) contract is deployed for every user that's onboarded on the Toad system.
+The current implementation of SCWs is basic and close to the eth-infinitism's reference implementation of the same.
+###Smart Contract Factory
+Smart Contract Factory deploys SCWs for users.
+Current implementation is close to eth-infinitism's reference implementation.
+###EntryPoint
+eth-infinitism's reference implementation of the Entry Point spec for local testing.
+###Paymaster
+   ####Token Paymaster
+   Reference implementation of Token Paymaster based on eth-infintism
+   ####Verifying Paymaster
+   Reference implementation of Verifying  Paymaster based on eth-infintism

 ### Running the node locally
 If you are running this project on localhost, you need to have a local node running with the contracts deployed.
-Here are the steps to set up your local node with the required contracts:
+We use Foundry' Anvil to run a local node for development and testing:
-1. follow the instructions in the [foundry installation guide](https://book.getfoundry.sh/getting-started/installation) to set up foundry tool kit
+1. Follow the instructions in the [foundry installation guide](https://book.getfoundry.sh/getting-started/installation) to set up foundry tool kit
-2. navigate to the `contracts/` folder
+2. Navigate to the `contracts/` folder
-3. run `bash foundry_setup.sh` to install all the contract dependencies
+3. Run `bash foundry_setup.sh` to install all the contract dependencies
-4. populate the `contracts/.env` with the following values
+4. Populate the `contracts/.env` with the following values
     ```
     RPC_URL=http://localhost:8545
    PRIVATE_KEY=0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80